Mechanical-Rainbow-Cats-of-Doom/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.

+There is also a base opmode if you would like to start from scratch.
+It is called StartingCodeChangeClassName.

 Sample opmodes exist in the FtcRobotController module.
 To locate these samples, find the FtcRobotController module in the "Project/Android" tab.